Actions reference

 Custom HTTP header action using the value of a request property

-This very generic action allows to embed the string of your choice at different positions in the HTML response.
+This action allows to embed the string of your choice at different positions in the HTML response.
 This can be useful to add a stylesheet, a javascript file, or some code.

 Custom HTML code action